The versatility of aluminium

 - Heat dissipation: Electronic gadgets also use large amounts of aluminium casings and heat sinks.
 This is important since it dissipates heat from these gadgets to avoid overheating, mainly on gaming consoles and laptops.

-- Structural integrity: Aluminum casings protect smartphones, laptops, and various other electronic gadgets from impacts while keeping them lightweight and sleek.
+- Structural integrity: Aluminium casings protect smartphones, laptops, and various other electronic gadgets from impacts while keeping them lightweight and sleek.

 - High conductivity: Aluminium's electrical conductivity improves energy efficiency in power cables, circuits, and many other electronic parts.